-What is A Sales Representative?
+What is a Sales Representative?

-Similar Job Titles: Business Development Representative, Business Development Consultant, Business Developer, Business Development Specialist, Business Development Associate
+Business Development Representative, Business Development Consultant, Business Developer, Business Development Specialist, Business Development Associate

 You will find Sales Representatives in almost any industry, from small companies to large Fortune 500s.
 In essence, Sales Representatives sell products, goods, and services to customers.